willroberts/GauntletOfChaos/README.md

 # Gauntlet of Chaos

-Gauntlet of Chaos is a mobile-first Tactical RPG / Action RPG hybrid developed with Godot.
+Gauntlet of Chaos is a Tactical RPG / Action RPG hybrid developed with Godot.

 ## To Do